New Home Studio

 I did not want an all white studio.
 If I am going to put a false wall in I wanted it to look more like a room so I chose to paper it using some light pastel textured paper on one wall and a more neutral texture on the second to add some variety.
 I chose to leave one wall white, again for added variety, but also to bounce light off if I want to.
 Part of the truth though is that, after spending over £100 on wallpaper for a garage, I needed to cut some cost.
 I was a bit concerned that the pattern repeats rather a lot, but then thought that I would only be photographing a small part of it at any time so it should be okay.
 Also it should be out of focus most of the time if I am shooting properly.
 Depending upon the lighting, it may even be too dark to see.

-The last stage in the project was to put down a false floor that will probably have some kind of vinyl flooring covering.
-I am in talks with the man that did the flooring in our house about the options for that.
 A small wooden beam runs along the ceiling from the front the flooring to the back wall which allows for the false wall, on wheels, to butt up against and be secured into place.
 There is just enough room behind the false wall to squeeze a 63" parabolic umbrella into, which can work as a 'daylight' source.
 I suspect though that more often than not, I will bounce a flash off a reflector leaning against the garage wall as it will be easy to manipulate but still give a pretty soft light.

 I was given an Manfrotto autopole by a friend.
 I have used it across the top of the garage eaves and it allows for a light - either a beauty dish or octagonal soft box to be placed directly overhead.
 The autopoles are really good and I think I might get another one at some point or get a lighting bracket and attach that to the roof beams to free up the autopole for other uses.